Worldsheet: Wrapping the World in a 3D Sheet for View Synthesis from a Single Image: Conclusion

 \section{Conclusion}

-In this work, we propose \methodname, which synthesizes novel views from a single image by shrink-wrapping the scene in a grid mesh.
+In this work, we propose \methodname, which synthesizes novel views from a single image by shrink-wrapping the scene with a grid mesh.
 Our approach jointly learns the scene geometry and generates novel views through differentiable texture sampling and mesh rendering, supervised with only 2D images of the input and the target views.
-The approach is category-agnostic and end-to-end trainable resulting in state-of-the-art performance on single-image view synthesis across three datasets by a large margin.
-Furthermore, we show that our approach to wrap a sheet is flexible enough to handle the variety of the visual world.
+The approach is category-agnostic and end-to-end trainable, resulting in state-of-the-art performance on single-image view synthesis across three datasets by a large margin. { \textbf{Acknowledgments.} We are grateful to Alyosha Efros, Angjoo Kanazawa, Shubham Goel, Devi Parikh, Ross Girshick, Georgia Gkioxari, Justin Johnson, Brian Okorn and other colleagues at FAIR and CMU for fruitful discussions.
+This work was supported in part by DARPA Machine Common Sense grant (associated with D. Pathak and not associated with Facebook Inc).}